tnoms/tnoms.github.io/projects/brainwave-home-automation.md

 ## Overview

 DIY solution to control room lights with brainwave activity, voice commands, and smartphone.
-Home automation features include smartphone alarm clock integration; which optimizes wake-up time to match sleep cycles, gently turns on the lights, speaks the morning weather, and plays music on the stereo.
+Includes custom integration with smartphone alarm clock to sync wake-up time with sleep cycles, gently turn on the lights, speak the morning weather, and play music on the stereo.

 **Time Invested**: 4 days
 **Cost (Outlet Remote)**: $25